 Hungary hired banks for meetings with bond investors in the U.S. and Europe as the country prepares to sell notes on international markets for the first time in 20 months.

-The Debt Management Agency, known as AKK, picked BNP Paribas SA (BNP), Citigroup Inc. (C), Deutsche Bank AG (DBK) and Goldman Sachs Group Inc. (GS) to arrange meetings “in the coming weeks,” the agency said in an e-mailed statement today.
+The Debt Management Agency, known as AKK, picked BNP Paribas SA (BNP), Citigroup Inc. (C:US), Deutsche Bank AG (DBK) and Goldman Sachs Group Inc. (GS:US) to arrange meetings “in the coming weeks,” the agency said in an e-mailed statement today.
 The forint appreciated 0.2 percent to 295.25 per euro by 6:18 p.m. in Budapest after falling as much as 0.9 percent today.

 Hungary, which last sold Eurobonds in May 2011 and is due to repay 5.1 billion euros ($6.8 billion) in foreign-currency debt this year, plans to issue 4 billion euros to 4.5 billion euros on the international markets in 2013, the agency said in a separate e-mailed statement today.
 The agency seeks to sell notes “as soon as possible,” Deputy Chief Executive Officer Laszlo Andras Borbely told reporters in Budapest on Dec.
 20.

 “It would have been really hard to survive another year based on forint issuance only,” Viktor Szabo, who helps manage about $10 billion in emerging-market debt at Aberdeen Asset Management, wrote in e-mailed comments today.
 “It’s important to help ease the pressure on the forint bond market.”